-5.1 Launch/Setup of "Client with OTP"
+5.1 Launch/Setup of the NemID JavaScript Client

-In order to load "Client with OTP", the service provider must open a web page with an iframe pointing to a specific URL at Nets DanID's server.
+In order to load the NemID JavaScript client, the service provider must open a web page with an iframe pointing to a specific URL at Nets DanID's server.

 A set of parameters are sent to the iframe in order to control the user interface of the client.
 Along with the parameters, a hash value (SHA-256) of the parameters on normalised form plus a signature of the hash value, created with the private key belonging to the service provider's VOCES or FOCES certificate, is sent to the client.